scalar-labs/scalardb/schema-loader/README.md

       --no-scaling       Disable auto-scaling for Cosmos DB -p, --password=<key>   Cosmos DB key
   -r, --ru=<ru>          Base resource unit
+      --repair-all       Repair tables : it repairs the table metadata of existing tables and repairs stored procedure
+                           attached to each table
 ```

 For DynamoDB (Deprecated.
 Please use the command using a config file instead):